 Philosophers are big thinkers, able to challenge commonly accepted ideas with their intellect and open-mindedness.

 Why study with us…

 • Philosophy encourages open-mindedness and can actually change your character.

-• You will meet visiting academics from prestigious universities and organisations, as well having the opportunity to attend taster sessions and conferences through the University of East Anglia’s Outreach Programme.
-There are also opportunities to join the debating club, where you can put your reasoning skills to the test.
+• You will meet visiting academics from prestigious universities and organisations, as well as having the opportunity to attend taster sessions and conferences.
+There is also the opportunity to join the debating club, where you can put your reasoning skills to the test.

 Where Philosophy can take you…

-You can progress to a philosophy degree or a combined degree such as philosophy, politics and economics (PPE), or a range of dual honours degrees which combines philosophy with theology, physics, linguistics, literature, languages, law, music or maths.
+Philosophy pairs well with many different subjects, meaning you could study a general philosophy degree or a combined degree such as philosophy, politics and economics (PPE) or a range of dual honours degrees which combines philosophy with theology, physics, linguistics, literature, languages law, music or maths.

 - Must meet overall entry criteria for A Level study